The Dangers of Asbestos in Older Homes

 - File for your share of $30 billion in trust funds

-Asbestos use by the construction industry decreased sharply in the late 1970s after the U.S. Environmental Protection Agency (EPA) released findings that exposure to asbestos posed severe health risks.
+Asbestos use by the construction industry decreased sharply in the late 1970s after the U.S. Environmental Protection Agency (EPA) reported that exposure to asbestos posed severe health risks.
+Since then, products such as roofing panels, cement, and insulation have been made with alternatives to asbestos.

-Although the EPA placed regulations on asbestos use in the late 1970s, many homes were still built with asbestos over the next few years before companies completely stopped using it.
+Industries were given a “phase out” period, meaning they had a certain amount of years to stop using asbestos.
+Although the EPA placed regulations on asbestos use in the late 1970s, many homes were still built with it over the next few years before companies stopped using it.

+Many Americans still live in older houses built before the construction industry stopped using asbestos.
 If you live in a house or apartment built between the 1940s and 1980s, it’s important to know what to do if asbestos is present in your home.

 It is best to treat your home as if it contains asbestos until a state-certified asbestos professional can inspect the residence thoroughly.